INSTITUTE FOR CROSS-CULTURAL TEACHING AND LEARNING

 Picture

-About the workshop facilitator: Steven Duke, Ph.D., is President of the Institute for Cross-Cultural Teaching and Learning, and Associate Vice President at the University of Nebraska System.
-With a doctorate in history from Indiana University, Steve has taught Russian, European and world history courses at the University of Nebraska-Lincoln, Wake Forest University, the University of Wisconsin-Madison, and Brigham Young University.
+About the workshop facilitator: Steven Duke, Ph.D., is President of the Institute for Cross-Cultural Teaching and Learning.
+With a doctorate n history from Indiana University, Steve has taught Russian, European and/or world history courses at Augustana College, the University of Nebraska-Lincoln, Wake Forest University, the University of Wisconsin-Madison, and Brigham Young University.
 He has also taught cross-cultural engagement courses and conducts research on intercultural learning and intercultural competence development.
-He created and spearheaded the WISE Conference from 2008 to 2015, turning it into the premier conference on intercultural learning in education abroad and an important training environment for faculty who lead education abroad programs.
+He created and spearheaded the WISE Workshop and Conference from 2008 to 2015, turning it into the premier conference on intercultural learning in education abroad and an important training environment for faculty who lead education abroad programs.
 His publications include Preparing to Study Abroad: Learning to Cross Cultures (Stylus, 2014) and “The Importance of Intercultural Learning in Study Abroad,” in T. Milby and J. Rhodes, ed.
 Advancing Teacher Education and Curriculum Development through Study Abroad Programs (IGI Global, 2015), pp. 73-88.

 Proudly powered by Weebly